 A small pile of rocks which includes tiny cavities is the perfect home for many animals.

 If you wish to create a professional cairn, then you pick a sunny spot and dig a 20 inches (30cm) deep hollow which you fill with sand and gravel.

-On top you layer large and small stones onto each other and thereby create many cavities and hiding spots.
+On top of the gravel, you layer large and small stones onto each other and thereby create many cavities and hiding spots.

 A dry stone structure or wall, which can heat up in the sun and has many cracks and cavities, provides a home for countless small and large living beings.

-Mostly you need a solid foundation and a good skill in layering.
+Mostly you need a solid foundation and skill in layering.
 It is advisable to inform yourself well in advance.

 A pile of twigs and branches are easily stacked up and can be a paradise for wildlife.

 Therefore, the custom of shredding the branches in autumn or spring and removing them from the garden is a bad habit in regard to species protection.

 The garden looks tidy if you dispose of dead plant parts in this way.